-- a) The applicable preference point system for this tender is the 90/10 preference point system. - b) The 90/10 preference point system will be applicable in this tender.
-The lowest/ highest acceptable tender will be used to determine the accurate system once tenders are received - 1.3 Points for this tender (even in the case of a tender for income-generating contracts) shall be awarded for: - (a) Price; and - (b) Specific Goals.
+- the 90/10 system for requirements with a Rand value above R50 000 000 (all applicable taxes included).
+1.2 To be completed by the organ of state b) The 90/10 preference point system will be applicable in this tender.
+The lowest/ highest acceptable tender will be used to determine the accurate system once tenders are received.

+1.3 Points for this tender (even in the case of a tender for income-generating contracts) shall be awarded for:

+- (a) Price; and - (b) Specific Goals.